emptymalei/deep-learning/dl/time-series/timeseries-hierarchical.reconciliation.md

     \end{pmatrix}.
     $$

-    In summary, our coherent forecasts for each levels are
+    In summary, our coherent forecasts for each level are

     $$
     \begin{align}